Carnations-Botanica/AMD-Kernel-Patches/README.md

 - [Dhinak G](https://github.com/dhinakg), helping reverse-engineer functions for new Find/Replace values in Tiger, for CPUID 4 and Cores Per Package patches

 - [Shaneee](https://github.com/shaneee), helping tackle Snow Leopard Kernel Patches, and assisting in building XNU releases for binary diffing, updating Force PENRYN patches with Masks for wider support, compiling the Mavericks 10.9.5 ``mach_kernel`` as ``DEBUG`` variant for improved serial output logging.

+- [Shantonu](https://shantonu.blogspot.com/) of ssen's blog, which was a huge help, and always has been when it comes to knowing exactly what is required to build the XNU kernel for each of XNU's major releases since Snow Leopard.
+This was major when building vanilla, but DEBUG/DEVELOPMENT Kernels to test and get better serial output from.

 - []()